cargator/.github/profile/README.md

 ## Projects

+### 1. Backend

+- Brief description or purpose of the backend project.
+- Link to the backend repository.
+- Instructions on setting up and running the backend server locally.

-### 1. Frontend
+### 2. Frontend

 - Brief description or purpose of the frontend project.
 - Link to the frontend repository.
 - Instructions on setting up and running the frontend application locally.

-### 2. Backend
+### 3. Driver Application

-- Brief description or purpose of the backend project.
+- Brief description or purpose of the Driver application project.
-- Link to the backend repository.
+- Link to the Driver application repository.
-- Instructions on setting up and running the backend server locally.
+- Instructions on setting up and running the Driver application locally.

-### 3. Client Application
+### 4. Rider Application

-- Brief description or purpose of the client application project.
+- Brief description or purpose of the Rider application project.
-- Link to the client application repository.
+- Link to the Rider application repository.
-- Instructions on setting up and running the client application locally.
+- Instructions on setting up and running the Rider application locally.

 ## Getting Started